 Stony Batter Historic Reserve

 Located on the eastern edge of the island, Stony Batter is a unique heritage site.
-It showcases several artefacts dating back to the WWII-era.
-The reserve’s main trail is one of the best walks on Waiheke Island and among the best walks near Auckland.
+It showcases several artifacts dating back to the WWII-era.
+The reserve’s main trail is one of the most popular walks on Waiheke Island and among the coolest walks near Auckland.
 As you explore, you’ll stumble upon several gun emplacements.
 These military installations helped defend Auckland Harbour from attacks during World War II.

 Elsewhere at Stony Batter, keep on the lookout for the series of WWII underground tunnels.
-(At time to writing, the tunnels were closed to visitors for safety until further notice.)
+(At the time of writing, the tunnels were closed to visitors for safety until further notice.)

 Where to eat & drink on Waiheke Island